 After unit testing, your product/software goes to the deploy phase where you deploy your software/product into the testing server where you can view the code.
 In the deploy phase, the code is deployed successfully.

-At autotest, deploy to production and measure + validate, in these phases if any error occurs, the complete lifecycle takes place from the scratch and developers try to resolve the issue.
+At autotest, deploy to production and measure + validate, in these phases if any error occurs, the complete lifecycle takes place from scratch, and developers try to resolve the issue.

-A pipeline is a logical step or a series of steps that defines how SDLC occurs.
+A pipeline is a logical step or a series of steps that define how SDLC occurs.

 Before Continuous Integration